CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 A couple of observations once again -
 * We used option 8 (RSA (Set your own capabilities)) so that we can make our subkey only capable of the Sign action (again, considering our principal of least privilege).
-* Notice that we now see there are two keypairs underneath our key.
-One with the appreciate sec, and one with the abbreviation ssb.
+* Notice that we now see there are two keypairs underneath our key?
+One with the format abbreviation sec, and one with the abbreviation ssb.
+   * In case you're interested, these abbreviations are:
+      * pub (Public Key)
+      * uid (User ID)
+      * sig (Signature)
+      * sub (Subkey)
+      * sec (Secret Key / Private Key)
+      * ssb (Secret Subkey / Private Subkey)
+   * The [Debian Wiki](https://wiki.debian.org/Subkeys) also has a good explanation around subkeys if you're interested.
-* Notice how we are not asked to confirm the name or e-mail address of the associated user.
-As this is associated with our original primary key (i.e. this is a subkey), we do not need to go ahead and enter this information once again.
+* Notice how we are not asked to confirm the name or e-mail address of the associated user?
+This is associated with our original primary key (remember that we've generated a subkey), we do not need to go ahead and enter this information once again.

 Now, let's export the subkey so that we have a backup available.
+I could have used the longform text output of the key ID, but wanted to also show that you can use the shortform that was generated in the previous example.
+Notice how these 16 hexadecimal values are the final 16 from the longform identifier.

 ```bash
 gpg --export-secret-subkeys --armor A0B82563C344D4AA > subkeys-secret.txt